lblod/app-lpdc-digitaal-loket/migration-scripts/tests-shacl/README.md

 - On all sub entities that represent a list (procedure, website, rule, etc), a `shacl:order` is added.
 This is to ensure an order on these sub entities.
 - Legal Resources: Add title, description, separate 'entity', shacl-order
 -
-## Instance Shape removals
+## Instance Shape not processed by LPDC
-- `addres>administrativeUnitLevel2` : will be removed, is not processed
+- `addres>administrativeUnitLevel2` : is not processed
-- `addres>fullAddress` : will be removed, is not processed
+- `addres>fullAddress`: is not processed

-## Instance Shape removals from actual code, not already in contract
-- product id - check (TODO LPDC-709)
-- status (ontwerp, verstuurd) (TODO LPDC-709)

 # Other info